mapetric/arcade-game/README.md

 * If you die and there are more than three enemies present one of them will despawn.
 * You can change the basic setting in settings.js.
 * You can change your character by using numbers (1-5).
+* Blue gems are worth 1 point (80% spawn) , green ones are worth 2 (15% spawn) and orange ones are worth 3 points(5% spawn).

 ### Screenshots